Do You Really Need a Termite Inspection When You Buy a Home?

 The inspector will also look at the outside of the home paying close attention to exterior walls and the foundation for any signs of damage to the wood or mud tubes on the foundation.

 Lastly, the inspector will check the surrounding property and yard to make sure there are no signs of termite activity.
+The overall cost of a termite inspection could be free if the current owner has a termite bond.
+If not, you could get a termite inspection for as little as $150.

 What happens if they find termite damage?